Class II1 – Athletes with Intellectual Disability

-- Evidence of IQ – a full scale score of 75 or lower on a recognised and professionally administered IQ test.
+- Evidence of IQ – a full scale IQ of 75 or lower

 - Evidence of significant limitations in adaptive behaviour – a measure of how learning disability affects both daily life and the ability to respond to life changes and environmental demands.
 (Conceptual, social, and practical adaptive skills)

-- Evidence of Age of Onset pre 18 – must be able to show that the learning disability was evident before the person was 18 years old.
+- Evidence of Age of Onset pre 22 – intellectual impairment evident before the person is 22 years old.

 Athletes with intellectual disability may also have autism.
 To apply under class II1, intellectual disability should be their primary diagnosis.

 Class II2 – Athletes with intellectual disability and significant additional impairment

 In the UK, athletes with down syndrome are the only focus in this group at present.